-Spanish is as universal as English with the largest concentration of speakers in Spain, Central and Latin America, and the USA.
+Spanish is as universal as English with the largest concentrations of speakers in Spain, Latin America and the USA.

-Learning Spanish will not only open you up to their beautiful cultures, but also to job opportunities in any part of the world.
+Learning Spanish will not only open you up to their beautiful cultures, but also to job opportunities in many parts of the world.